kuznia-rdzeni/coreblocks/docs/scheduler/RS_selection.md

 ## Overview

-This block is responsible for selection an entry in RS and insert there instruction.
-Additionally it has to inform proper wakeup logic block about this insertion.
+This block is responsible for selection an RS to which instruction should be routed, possibly taking into account some metadata, for example speed of FU connected to that RS or how big is load of given RS.
+After selection of the RS it should reserve in that RS an entry.
+Additionally it has to inform proper wakeup and select logic block, that new instruction will be inserted to reserved entry in RS.

 ## Example internal data

 In the simplest case we can select RS using instruction opcode routing.
 As described in chapter 24 of RiscV unprivileged architecture there is possible to split instruction into parts based on bits [6:2].
-So I would like to use such splitting.
+So we can use such splitting.

 Let `R_tab` will be routing table with 32 entries.
 Each entry is indexed by bits [6:2] from the instruction and in the entry there is stored identifier of FU (or set of FU-s) to which this instruction should be route (if this will be